Androz2091/k8s-infrastructure/README.md

 ### Troubleshooting

+#### Prometheus KubeClientCertificateExpiration

+This usually happens when the internal Kubernetes API server's certificate is about to expire.
+You can check the expiration date with the following command: `sudo kubeadm certs check-expiration`.

+If it's about to expire, run `sudo kubeadm certs renew all`.
+Then use `sudo systemctl restart kubelet` to restart the pods!

 #### OpenSSL error

 Understand why sometimes requests are terminated by a SSL error (1/5 requests for some services):